 Using EQ to add Punch and Clarity on a TR 909 Kick Drum

-Struggling to get your 909s to cut through the mix and invade the dance floor?
+Struggling to get your TR 909s to cut through the mix and invade the dance floor?
 This video tutorial shows you how to use equalisation to add punch and clarity to 909 kick drums.

 If you own this legendary drum machine then you will be more than happy with its editing tools but what if you only have access to the samples and want to edit the sounds to taste?
 Let me show you how we first use corrective equalisation to remove redundant frequencies and then to use dynamic equalisation to shape and add motion to the sounds.